-A Technology Investment Request (TIR) is a required state budget document used to request funding for an Information Technology (IT) project costing \$50,000 or more regardless of the funding source.
+An Information Technology Investment requires state budget documents to be used to request funding of Information Technology (IT) projects, services and solutions costing \$50,000 or more regardless of the funding source or type of technology.

-Chapter 242 of the Nevada Revised Statutes, Chapter 242 of Nevada Administrative Code, Chapters 1600, 1618 and 1620 of the State Administrative Manual, and policies, standards and procedures can be found on the Enterprise IT Services website at http://it.nv.gov under the "Governance" tab.
+Chapter 242 of the Nevada Revised Statutes, Chapter 242 of Nevada Administrative Code, Chapters 1600, 1618 and 1620 of the State Administrative Manual, and policies, standards and procedures can be found on the Enterprise IT Services (EITS) website at http://it.nv.gov under the "Governance" tab.